mreferre/yelb/deployments/platformdeployment/AWS/tf/README.md

 NOTE: Check container id's and versions first!
 I have fetched container from docker registry and made local changes to it.

-I have made changes to ui and appserver containers to accept host defitions from environment:
-`APPSERVER_HOST`, `DB_HOST` and `CACHE_HOST`.
-These are then supplied to each task.
+Using "RACK_ENV=custom" we can define hosts from servers.
 AWSVPC networking allows the containers inside same task to talk each other via localhost, so we can set localhost to them using ENV variables.
-If those variables are not set it uses default names like yelb-appserver etc
+This is already done in templates/yelb_app.json.tpl.

 ### AWS region